 PLEASE NOTE: Our members’ criterion focuses on deserving diverse students and gives preference to students with racial and ethnic backgrounds that have been historically underserved and underrepresented in the legal profession.
 Competitive applicants should have strong ties to Boston and an interest in pursuing a career in law.
 This criterion is in accordance with our mission to create a pipeline of talent enabling our members to identify, recruit, advance and retain diverse attorneys in Boston’s legal community.

-**THE APPLICATION DEADLINE IS MIDNIGHT WEDNESDAY, JANUARY 3, 2018.**
+**THE APPLICATION DEADLINE IS MIDNIGHT ON FRIDAY, JANUARY 4, 2019.**